bonofico/utilities/README.md

 ## manage_vms.sh ##
+manage_vms is a wrapper for running gcloud commands.

 #### Prerequisites: ####
  - [google SDK](https://cloud.google.com/appengine/downloads) is installed and the `gcloud` utility is in the user's PATH envrionment variable.
  - `gcloud` is logged in to your ops school google account (run `gcloud auth login` to login).